19hours/sg-statutes/Acts/Architects Act.md

 ### Illegal practice

-10\.—(1) Subject to the provisions of this Act, no person shall draw or prepare any architectural plan, drawing, tracing, design, specification or other document intended to govern the construction, enlargement or alteration of any building or part thereof in Singapore unless the person is —
+10\.—(1) Subject to the provisions of this Act, a person must not draw or prepare any architectural plan, drawing, tracing, design, specification or other document intended to govern the construction, enlargement or alteration of any building or part of a building in Singapore unless the person —

-(a) a registered architect who has in force a practising certificate; or
+(a) is a registered architect —

+(i) who has in force a practising certificate; or

+(ii) who, if he is not required to obtain a practising certificate, is doing so in accordance with any prohibition, restriction or condition of his registration;

-(b) under the direction or supervision of a registered architect who has in force a practising certificate.
+(b) is doing so under the direction or supervision of a person mentioned in paragraph (a); or

-[3/95]
+(c) is exempt under section 36 from this section.

+[Act 20 of 2017 wef 06/10/2017]

 (2) Subject to the provisions of this Act, no person shall sign and submit to a building authority or to a public authority (as defined in section 3(4)) —